juliantjg/CinemaLand/README.md

 ## Deploying on Heroku

 Uploading images is not available since deploying on Heroku also requires me having a clout storage such as AWS S3, hence movies added to the website will have image unavailable as the poster and cover image and profile picture aren't available for update.
+Admin can still add movies, though it won't upload the cover.

 ![](https://i.imgur.com/GLSqIbC.png)